-For applicants who stated zero income, the person(s) providing yo a brief explanation as to how you are being supported financially. providing this support.
-I certify that all of the above information provided is true and corredoes not obligate me to provide financial support related to the m 5 5 5 5 Signature of person providing financial support to applicant Address of respo onsible party City, State Zip Code No Yes (Date/State 5.
-Did you have health insurance on the date of service No Yes (Provide a copy of No Yes (Provide a copy of Yes (Provide a copy of ? your card) By signing this document, I affirm the answers on this a an individual's financial assistance application reveal tha fraudulent, the decision to provide assistance may be re it information prov ided was either incorrect of Patient Signature: C Date: Applicant or Representative Signature: Relationship: C Date: Mail completed application a Brightview, P.O.
-Box 639 LLC on to:
+ر For applicants who stated zero income, the person(s) providing yo a brief explanation as to how you are being supported financially.
+I providing this support.

+I certify that all of the above information provided is true and corre does not obligate me to provide financial support related to the m Signature of person providing financial support to applicant ancial support to applicant Address of responsible party City, State Zip Code 4.
+Have you applied for Medicaid or any other county as No Yes (Date/State 5.
+Did you have health insurance on the date of service? ) No Yes (Provide a copy of ) By signing this document, I affirm the answers on this an an individual's financial assistance application reveal that fraudulent, the decision to provide assistance may be re oplication are true t information prov rided was either incorrect of Patient Signature: C Date: Applicant or Representative Signature: Relationship: C Date: Mail completed application and documentation to: Brightview, LLC P.O.
+Box 639886